Jason Holland, CFP®, CPA, AIF®

 Mr. Holland graduated Magna Cum Laude with a B.A. in Finance and minor in Business Management in 2009 and later earned a B.A. in Accounting in 2011 graduating Suma Cum Laude from Kennesaw State University.

-After successfully passing the CPA exam, Mr. Holland is currently in the process of completing the final requirements for licensure.
+Mr. Holland received his CPA in 2018.
 He is now working toward his CFP designation and will join the four other team members currently practicing as CFP professionals.

 Mr. Holland looks forward to his career with Starr-Mathews Financial and believes his background, founded in tax and business consulting, will enable him to contribute to the team and serve his clients well.
 As an advocate for his clients, an environment that fosters freedom of thought and creativity is paramount to Mr. Holland.